stackr23/react23/README.md

 will be __transformed from stylus to js-objects__ via [@stackr23/styleobjects](https://github.com/stackr23/styleobjects)

 ### themes
-The custom theme is located in `/app/style/muiThemes/react23Theme.js`,
+the custom theme is located in `/app/style/muiThemes/react23Theme.js`,
 which uses the global stylus vars of `/app/style/setup.styl` (TBD: !stylus!styleobjects on SSR)

 ### layout